Preserving My Sanity

 The last couple of times I’ve brought them home though, or sometimes rescued them from the discount cart at the grocery store, I’ve made banana chips.
 To start out, I take the bananas and slice them into 1/4″ or so thick slices.
 You want to try to get them as uniform as possible so they all get done in about the same amount of time.

-The first time I did it, I used this blog post from The Prairie Homestead as a guide, but I totally skip the lemon juice part.
+The first time I did it, I used this blog post from The Prairie Homestead as a guide, but I skipped the lemon juice part.
 I slice them and lay them on the dehydrator trays.
 No oil, no butter, no lemon juice – nothing.
-I suppose mine maybe turn a bit browner than they would if I did the lemon juice part, but it doesn’t bother us.
+I suppose mine may turn a bit browner than they would if I did the lemon juice part, but it doesn’t bother us.
 We usually eat them pretty quick anyway so it doesn’t matter that much.
 If I were to do anything different, I might sprinkle them with a dab of cinnamon and/or brown sugar!

 My husband uses it for various wild game jerky.
 I use it for mushrooms, bananas, and other fruits and vegetables.
 This Nesco Gardenmaster is on my wish list, I plan to purchase it soon!